Using Claude Code with git

 What we learned

-- Specify branch naming convention and commit message format in your
+- Specify branch and commit-message conventions in

 - Never add

 git push --force,git reset --hard, orgit checkout -- .to your allowlist.
-These operations destroy work and are nearly irreversible.
-The cost of a confirmation prompt here is trivially low; the cost of a misfire is not.
+These destroy work and are nearly irreversible.
+The cost of a confirmation prompt is trivially low; the cost of a misfire is not.

 Next

-- Day 7 — Write your first skill from scratch.
+- Day 7.
+Write your first skill from scratch.

 Quick answers